danhalligan-hx/quarto-test/README.md

 * From command pallette run "Dev Containers: Open Folder in Containter" to connect to container for running analysis.
 On a Mac, any files you create will be owned by your user (not root).
 * Run `quarto render` to build the site.
+* Run `quarto preview` to build the site (broken for docker/M1 mac I think).
+* Run `quarto publish gh-pages` to publish to github pages (you need to run once locally).

 ## Links: